laimich/Tech-Mental-Health-Survey-Data-Analysis/README.md

 - Correlation vs Causality
 - How is mental health handled in the tech industry?
    - Compared to non tech industry?
-   - How has is changed overtime?
+   - How has it changed overtime?
+   - Has the tech industry become more accepting/open to mental health?

 ### Questions
 1. Ease level for taking medical leave for mental health conditions at work?